patching...

 The wave of park shutdowns is a sad day not only for nature lovers, but for children who will grow up with less access to the natural world.

-On the fittingly auspicious day of Friday the 13th, California State Parks officially announced that 70 of the Golden State's 278 parks will shut down due to budget cuts at the state level.
+On the fittingly auspicious day of Friday the 13th, California State Parks officially announced that 70 of the Golden State's 278 parks will shut down due to

 From Palomar Mountain State Park in San Diego to Del Norte Coast Redwood State Park near Oregon’s state line, that’s a 25 percent reduction of California's park collective.